 What is a hominid?
 Well, as everybody knows nowadays, man’s closest living relative is the chimpanzee.
-The evolutionary split between man and chimpanzee occurred between 5 and 8 million years ago.
+The evolutionary split between man and chimpanzee happened gradually between 10 and 5 million years ago.
 A hominid is anything on man’s side of that split.
 To put it another way, a hominid is anything that is more closely related to man than it is to the chimpanzee.
-Terminology is evolving, but that is the traditional usage of the word hominid, and that is the usage employed by Brunet, by his critics, and by most of the news media reporting on the controversy today.
+Terminology is evolving, but that is the traditional usage of the word hominid, and that is the usage employed by Brunet, by his critics, by most of the news media reporting on the controversy today, and by this article.

 Anthropologists use the word human in two different senses.
-They most commonly use it in a narrow sense, synonymous with homo or man.
-Occasionally they use it in a broad sense, synonymous with hominid.
+They most often use it in a narrow sense, synonymous with homo or man.
+Less often they use it in a broad sense, synonymous with hominid.
 Context generally makes it clear which they mean.

 So, the hominids are the human family, and Toumaï is claimed to be the oldest known hominid.
 That’s not too hard, is it?

-Now let’s see what the media made of it today.
-Their mistakes fall into several categories.
+Now let’s see what the news media made of it today.
+Their mistakes fall into five categories.

-When a publication explains the word hominid as meaning “pre‐human”, I don’t know whether it means “ancestral to man” or merely “appearing earlier than man does”.
-But it is wrong either way.
-There is a whole genus of hominids, Paranthropus, which are man’s cousins; and some species of Paranthropus appear later than man does.
+- There is a whole genus of hominids, Paranthropus, which are man’s cousins; and some species of Paranthropus appear in the fossil record later than man does.
 Those species cannot be described as “pre‐human” in any sense.

 Some authorities describe the early hominids as proto‐human.
-I wonder if journalists have got hold of the term proto‐human and paraphrased it for their readership as pre‐human.
+I wonder if journalists have got hold of the term proto‐human and tried to paraphrase it for their readership as pre‐human.
 If so, they have reversed the meaning.
-Proto‐ means “first”, whereas pre‐ means “before”.
+Proto‑ means “first”, whereas pre‑ means “before”.
 A proto‐human is, by definition, a human.
 A pre‐human is, by definition, not a human.

 Some publications say it is claimed that Toumaï is our ancestor.
 In fact, no scientist has made such a claim, and Brunet has said explicitly that it is too soon to know.
 The human family is not linear: it is bushy.
 Most hominid species are our cousins, not our ancestors.
 Brunet and his team have not claimed that Toumaï is our ancestor: merely that he is the oldest known hominid.
 Perhaps if I repeat these three words often enough for the benefit of journalists, the meaning will sink in.